CJiang01/cjiang01.github.io/_pages/professional.md

 * Member of the Technical Committee on Smart Cities in the IEEE Control Systems Society.

-* Organizer of a special session in IEEE ICIEA 2020.
+* Special session organizator: IEEE ICIEA 2020, ICARCV 2020.

 * **Journal Invited Reviewer:**
   * IEEE Internet of Things Journal